![]() |

 In the very first stanza, we find the speaker comparing his beloved with lovable things.
 Here, the speaker's love feelings for his beloved are so deep.

-The speaker compares his beloved with the beautiful, fresh and delicate red rose of June.
+The speaker compares his beloved with the beautiful, fresh, and delicate red rose of June.
 Next, the speaker compares his beloved with a sweet melody that is sweetly played in tune.

-In the second stanza, the speaker praises her beauty and even makes very lovable promises related to his love to her.
+In the second stanza, the speaker praises her beauty and even makes very lovable promises related to his love for her.
 According to the speaker, he is in deep love with her because she is quite beautiful.
 He adds that he will love her until the entire seas on this planet have become dry.

 CLICK HERE 👇 TO SELECT CHAPTERS